hamelsmu/python-notes/blog/content/post/py.md

 Here is an explanation of this code:

 - Lines 6-9 are socket programming boilerplate.
 It's ok to just take this for granted as a reasonable way to set up a socket server.
 This also matches the [the tutorial](https://ruslanspivak.com/lsbaws-part1/) I linked to above.
 - Line 11 waits for an incoming connection from a client.
-Once a connection is made, the client can then send data to the server.
+Once a connection is made, the server can begin receiving data from a client.
 The code will stop execution on this line until a connection is made.
 - Line 13: Once a connection is established, the client object is passed to a function which can handle data sent by the client.
 - Line 17: waits for data to be sent by the client.
-The code will stop execution on this line until data is received by the client.
+The code will stop execution on this line until data is received from the client.
 - Line 21: The server sends a response back to the client.
 The code _could_ stop execution on this line if the send buffers are full, but unlikely in this toy example.

 # Testing the non-concurrent code